1919 Tiong Hoa Championship

 The 1919 Tiong Hoa Championship season (known as the C.K.T.H Championship for organisation reasons) was the third season of the Dutch East Indies Tiong Hoa Championship football competition since its establishment in 1917.
-Union Semarang are the defending champions, having won their first league title.
+Union Semarang were the defending champions, having won their first league title.

 It was contested by 3 teams, and U.M.S.
 Batavia won the championship.